brabster/al2-datasci-setup/README.md

 - `wget https://raw.githubusercontent.com/brabster/al2-datasci-setup/main/setup.sh` to download the setup script to your home directory
 - `chmod 775 setup.sh` to make the script executable
 - `./setup.sh` to install the course software
-- You will need to log out and back in again to use Docker (Systen -> Log Out)
+- You will need to log out and back in again to use Docker (System -> Log Out)

+## Workspaces Infrastructure

+A [CloudFormation template](infrastructure_example/workspaces.yml) is provided to bootstrap a VPC, SimpleAD Directory and permissions for running workspaces.
+In a real implementation some alterations may be needed, for example to deploy into an existing VPC and re-use existing NAT Gateways rather than pay for new ones.